Government small business grants are now available from the joint federal/provincial program, Growing Forward 2.

 Phase 2: Full Application

 Following acceptance of the Pre-Proposal, a full application is submitted for one of the program deadlines.
 For 2013, these deadlines are: September 5th, October 24th, and December 12th.
+More deadline dates for 2014 will be announced before year end.
+Please refer to the Growing Forward 2 Page for more dates as they are made available.
 While not mandatory, it is recommended that applicants apply for and complete a Capacity Building project prior to applying to this funding program.

 Ontario Business Grants for Project Implementation Additional Information